AlvaDuan/AlvaDuan.github.io/index.md

 <br>
 My research field is Macro Labor, where I study the sources and aggregate implications of mismatch in the labor market. <br>
 <br>

+I will join the School of Economics, Zhejiang University as an assistant professor in July 2025.
 <!--
 <strong>Research Field:</strong> Macro Labor<br>